 The third pillar of the Group’s strategy is acquisitions-based growth.
 In addition to effective organic growth, the Group will continue to seek opportunities for growth through acquisitions in the areas and countries where it is already present.

 Sustainable development efforts

 In 2022, the Sava Insurance Group will aim to meet its sustainability targets.
 In addition to achieving compliance with regulatory requirements regarding reporting, the Group will continue its activities aimed at promoting good health and well-being for its employees, policyholders and the broader community, with commitment to the principles of the UN Global Compact.
 When investing, the Group will have a strong bias towards sustainable investments, such as green and sustainable bonds, ESG funds and energy efficiency projects (ESCos), and the Group will follow PRI principles.

-Pursuant to the rules of the Ljubljana Stock Exchange d.d. and applicable legislation, Sava Re d.d. makes the following announcement: Sava Re d.d.
+Pursuant to the rules of the Ljubljana Stock Exchange, Ljubljana, and relevant legislation, Sava Re d.d., Ljubljana, makes the following announcement: Sava Re d.

-Pursuant to the rules of the Ljubljana Stock Exchange d.d.
-Ljubljana and the Market in Financial Instruments Act, Sava Re d.d., Dunajska 56, 1000 Ljubljana (also...
+Pursuant to the rules of the Ljubljana Stock Exchange, Ljubljana, and the Market in Financial Instruments Act, Sava Re d.d., Dunajska 56, Ljubljana, makes the...